daveliao/daveliao/README.md

 ### Hi, I'm Dave! 👋

-- 💬 Ask me about Atlassian tools like Jira, Confluence, or Trello.
-You can even ask me about Salesforce...
+- 💬 Ask me about Jira, Confluence, or Trello.
+On odd-numbered days, you can even ask me about Salesforce!
 - ⚡ I'm still waiting for a "Community" film.
 It could happen! #sixseasonsandamovie